Munchiis/aemigo/README.md

 ]
 ```

-## Best Practices

-1. **Organize by Environment**: Group your servers logically by environment (DEV, QA, PROD, etc.)
-2. **Meaningful Titles**: Use clear, descriptive titles for servers and shortcuts
-3. **Group Related Shortcuts**: Organize shortcuts into logical categories
-4. **Consistent Naming**: Use consistent naming conventions across all configurations
-5. **Regular Updates**: Keep your configuration updated as environments change

 ## Troubleshooting

 - **Server Status Shows Down**: Check if the server is actually running and if your network can access it